lanamineh/qsl/docs/index.rst

 This is the home page for |project|, a C++ based quantum simulator for small quantum computers (no more than around 25 qubits).

 .. warning::
    The project is not stable yet.
-The documentation and library interface may change in the future.
+The documentation and library interface is likely to change in the future.

 .. toctree::
    :maxdepth: 2